Welcome to El Nido Tourism, 2023 Travel Guide to El Nido

 There almost always has been a strong migration to El Nido.
 There are members of the different ethnic groups of the Philippine islands, such as Tagalogs, Visayans, or Bicolanos, as well as Chinese, Spaniards, and a small number of Germans.
 Consequently, apart from Filipino, people often speak English.

 The economy of El Nido is obviously focused on tourism, as several scuba diving sites are known all over the world.
 There is also some agriculture: coconut, cashew nut, banana, and mango are the most common crops.

 The biodiversity of Palawan is incredible, and several animal species are endemic to the island.
 Unfortunately, this natural abundance is threatened by overfishing, deforestation, and pollution.
 To fight these threats, the government has designated El Nido as a “protected area”.
 This protection includes a marine area of 360 square kilometers, the entire Bay of Bacuit (including its islands), the land portion of El Nido, and part of Taytay.
 This area is called the El Nido-Taytay Managed Resource Protected Area.
 It is a good thing that the Philippines protects this territory, since it contains unique fauna and flora.
 Several marine mammals endemic to Palawan live there, including the Irrawaddy dolphin and the dugong.

-Want to know why you need to come spend your holiday here?
-Take a look at this video…
+For more information, visit the Official El Nido Municipal Tourism Office, and if you want to know why you need to come spend your holiday here, just take a look at this video…